Honey Ginger Short Ribs

 Fat Separator – Another kitchen tool I use a lot, especially during the holidays.
 There is no simpler way to get all the fat out of your sauces!
 When you aren’t using it to separate, it doubles as a measuring cup.

-If you liked my Honey Ginger Short Ribs, you might also like these delicious recipes!
+If you liked my Braised Short Ribs, you might also like these delicious recipes!

 - 8 bone-in short ribs